Medicare Supplement Plan L

 Let’s say Andy has Medigap Plan L and he experiences a heart attack in the grocery store.
 Well, the ambulance ride is the Part B deductible and coinsurance.
 So, Andy pays the $185 annual Part B deductible if he hasn’t met that yet; then, Andy pays 25% of the remaining Part B coinsurance.

-Since Andy uses his monthly premium savings to add to a special account, he has the funds set aside to cover these cost-sharing amounts.
+Since Andy uses his monthly premium savings to add to an exclusive account, he has the funds set aside to cover these cost-sharing amounts.
 Now, if you think you’re not comfortable with coverage that requires out of pocket spending, the Plan G or Plan F could be a more suitable option.

 Medicare Supplement Plan L Won’t Cover This